Extended Producer Responsibility

 Who is subject to Extended Producer Responsibility?

-On this page you will find information on who subject to Extended Producer Responsibility.
+On this page you will find information on who is subject to Extended Producer Responsibility.

-Every company has a responsibility to act for the environment and to promote circular economy.
-The company is responsible for the whole life cycle of the product.
+Every company has a responsibility to act for the environment and to promote a circular economy.
+The company is responsible for the whole lifecycle of the product.

-Manufacturers, importers, distance sellers and packers of certain products are responsible for the management of waste from the products they place on the market.
+Producers of certain products are responsible for the waste management of the products they place on the market.
+Producers are e.g. manufacturers, importers, packers and distance sellers.
+The producer is the one who places the product on the Finnish market for the first time.
 This makes recycling efficient and easy.

 Extended Producer Responsibility applies to these products:

-- Importers, manufacturers and distance sellers of batteries and accumulators
+• Importers, manufacturers, distance sellers and distributors of batteries and accumulators,

-The extended producer responsibility for batteries and accumulators is based on the Waste Act (2011) and the Government Decree on Batteries and Accumulators (2014).
+The Extended Producer Responsibility for batteries is based on the Waste Act (2011) and the Battery Regulation (EU 2023/1542).
 The easiest way to manage extended producer responsibility is to join your sector’s producer organisation.
-There are various producer organisations according to battery category and type.
+The acceptances of producer organisations vary by battery category and chemistry.

-Portable batteries are closed and easy to carry.
+Portable batteries and accumulators are sealed and weigh 5 kg or less.
 They include e.g. button cell batteries, finger batteries (such as AA and AAA batteries), and other batteries and accumulators used by consumers or professionals in electrical and electronic equipment.

 The easiest way to manage extended producer responsibility is to join a producer organisation for portable batteries and accumulators: